MlondiMchunu/snippetbox/README.md

 ##### Deployment
-This project is deployed on Render for easy access.
+This project is deployed on Render for easy access

 ##### License
 This project is open-source and available under the MIT License.